kerinb/kerinb.github.io/_posts/2019-12-10-linear-regression-from-scratch.md

 </p>

 <p>
+	A linear regression model with many independent variables is either known as multiple LR or Polynomial LR.
 	Note that the x’s and θ’s can be written more concisely using linear algebra notation.
 This will result in:
 </p>